 April - Custom domains

-April was the month that we finally finished my custom domain solution to make our analytics bypass ad-blockers and launched it.
+April was the month that we finally finished my custom domain solution and launched it.
 I had been working on & off on this idea since 2019, taking various pauses along the way, and I finally got it launched in April.
 I ended up sharing the entire technique on Laravel News and so many people have used it.

 We also launched Data Export, which was a headache in the serverless world.
 We’re now in a position where we have the maximum sized Lambda handling all the .csv creation.
 What a palaver.

 June - Uptime monitoring

 Note: this feature has now been removed from our software (Nov 2023).
 In June, we added uptime monitoring to all Fathom accounts at no extra cost.
 This was something that just worked out perfectly.
 A short while back, we were talking about doing this.
 Our initial plan was to roll our own, but we just didn’t have the time.
 And we had been working out an arrangement with PingPing since February 2020.
 Long story short, they provided us with the uptime monitoring infrastructure, and we just utilized their API.
 It was a match made in heaven and our users love it.
 It’s a huge value add for our customers.

 We toyed around with screen resolution too but, ultimately, we couldn’t include it without violating the ePrivacy Directive, so we didn’t pursue it.
 Fortunately, we can still offer the device type.